Teachings of Falun Gong: Teleology of practice

 Li states that an important aspect of his system is its cultivation of the Main Spirit.
 He says that a person is made up of a Primordial Spirit, which could be composed of one's Main Spirit and one or more Assistant Spirits.
 Li states that the Main Spirit is the part of one's consciousness that one perceives as one's own self, and is the spirit that humans must cultivate to ascend to higher levels.
 A person can also have one or more Assistant spirits.
 Zhuan Falun says that upon death, both spirits split from the body and go their own ways.
 In practices that cultivate the Assistant Spirit, the Assistant Spirit will reincarnate into another body to continue cultivating, whereas the Main Spirit, which is the person themselves, will be left with nothing and upon reincarnation will not remember its past.
 It will be left to live locked in the human dimension, in delusion.
 Li also teaches that practices that teach trance, mantras, and visualization, only focus on the Assistant Spirit.

-Li says that his teaching offers a chance for humans to return to their original, true selves, and he calls this "salvation of all beings".
+According to Human Rights Watch (HRW), there is both salvationist and apocalyptic ideas within Falun Gong teachings.
+Falun Gong promises salvation to those who follow what it describes as the "righteous way".
+HRW notes that Li taught that human civilization had gone through "complete annihilation" 81 times throughout history, with only a small number of people surviving each cycle to enter the next period and restart a new civilisation at a primitive level.

+Regarding Li Hongzhi

+David Palmer notes that an authorized bibliography published on Falun Gong's website had taught that Li Hongzhi had received spiritual teachings from multiple masters from a young age and to have developed "immense supernatural abilities" at the age of eight before founding Falun Gong.

+Li asserts that he possesses the ultimate truth of the universe, that he can assume incarnations to protect his followers, and that he can install a spinning wheel of energy in the abdomen of Falun Gong practitioners.

+According to scholar James R. Lewis, Li had changed his recorded birthday from 7 July 1952, to 13 May in 1951.
+Lewis notes that 13 May is the date traditionally celebrated as Sakyamuni Buddha's birthday.
+Li explained that he made this change to correct a government misprint however Lewis questions this explanation as Li was already over 40 when he supposedly "corrected" the date and that the change occurred in 1994 when Li was in the process of recasting Falun Gong as a Buddhist movement.
+Lewis also notes that David Ownby, who self-described himself as a "friend of Falun Gong", found the co-incidence difficult to accept from a non-practitioner's perspective, writing that "such a coincidence strains credulity".